Ro-Cab/AzureHoneypotSentinel/README.md

 ---

 ## 🔑 Step 5 - Connect to the VM
-Opened Remote Desktop Connection (mstsc) with VM’s public IP, logged in using labuser and password.
+Opened Remote Desktop Connection with VM’s public IP, logged in using labuser and password.
 Inside the VM, ran wf.msc and disabled Windows Defender Firewall on Domain, Private, and Public profiles.

 <img width="2726" height="1520" alt="image" src="https://github.com/user-attachments/assets/a8ab02db-0ffd-4cb2-a985-34b28b58f9bb" />